 - Don’t park in people’s driveways or trespass on private property, whether it is posted or not.
 There are plenty of public spaces and trails with views available to all.

-Bonus: If you’re looking for a good meal or a souvenir or two to commemorate your trip, check out one of our many local businesses.
+Bonus: If you’re looking for a good meal on your trip, check out one of our many local businesses on our Eat & Stay page.

 A loop drive that is easily accessible from Ludlow takes you up into the heart of Shrewsbury.
 Shrewsbury is one of the oldest towns in Vermont, chartered in 1761 by New Hampshire Gov. Benning Wentworth, and it remains one of the unspoiled corners of the state thanks to its relative seclusion, considering how close it is to Rutland, the state’s second largest city.